sujit-das/DSA-OS/README.md

 ## RemoveDuplicateInArray.c

-Remove all duplicate elements from a given array
+This program removea all duplicate elements from a given array

 ## SwapToNumbers.c

-Swap two numbers without using a third variable.
+This program swaps two numbers without using a third variable.
 It implements two possible methods, one using arithmatic operator and another one using BITWISE XOR operator

+## StackUsingLinkedList.cpp

+This program implements a stack using linkedlist to store data elements.
+It implements stack creation, push and pop operations

+## SinglyLinkedListRoutines.cpp

+This program implements few general routines of a singly linked lists, namely methods to insert in the beginning, insert at the end, delete the current node, delete the last node, delete next node, print a linked list, find the middle node of a linked list, search an item in the list, delete an item from the list, sort a linked list etc.